nysbc/appion-protomo/README.md

 # Compatibility

-The workflow has been tested in Mac OSX El Capitan 10.11.3, Ubuntu, CentOS 7, and Windows 10.
+The workflow has been tested in Mac OSX El Capitan 10.11.3, Ubuntu 14.04.3 LTS, CentOS 7, and Windows 10.

-# Bugs
+# Bugs & Suggestions

-Please report any bugs problems as a [Github issue](https://github.com/nysbc/appion-protomo/issues).
+Please report any bugs, problems, suggestions, or requests as a [Github issue](https://github.com/nysbc/appion-protomo/issues).